A Conversation on Sin, the Apostle Paul, and C.S. Lewis

 She kindly reminded me that even a couple years ago I was not at this place.

-Then a few days later, Laura texted me sharing a devotional that succinctly answered what we were just talking about.
+Then a few days later, my friend texted me sharing a devotional that succinctly answered what we were just talking about.

 You can find this on the Youversion Bible App (Bible in One Year 2018) Day 214 under “Devotional.”